LinkedIn has always been a very different platform from most social media networks out there.

 When you do that, LinkedIn is going to take a little bit of time, and then email to the registered mail ID when your file is ready to download.
 This usually takes anywhere from 0 to 10 minutes.

 Step 4: After receiving the mail, you can download the data by clicking on the provided link and this is what the final result will look like:

 Step 5: Here, you can see when people connected with you in the first place and then you can look up each profile specifically to see who is still following you and who is not.

-I know, this is simply ‘A LOT’ for a person to go through but these are the only ways you can look this data up.
+This is simply ‘A LOT’ for a person to go through I feel!

 My advice would be to stop worrying about how many followers you have got or who isn’t following you anymore.

 LinkedIn is a platform for building relationships (that’s what pretty much every social site is).
 Focus on sharing content, helping people, and scaling your businesses.